-Торіс Disease Ð
+Торіс Disease C

-fallopian tube neoplasms Request a term.
+fallopian tube neoplasms  🔷 👻 Request a term.

-Disease - C
+Disease 0 -

-ovarian neoplasms
+ovarian neoplasms Request a term.

-Disease + - C
+Disease ÷ - C

 peritoneal neoplasms Request a term.

 The plus, minus and refresh icons to the right of each repeatable field allow you to add, remove and clear additional lines: